How to Start a Warranty Claim

 If your merchandise is defective and you believe it should be covered under the Manufacturers Warranty, here are the steps you need to follow.
 Keep in mind the warranty review process can take up to 30 days.

 Call our customer service department at 1-800-992-7245 and describe the problem.
 Verify that the item is still under warranty.

 - Fill out the form

-Fill out the House Warranty Claim form.
+Fill out The House Warranty Claim e-form.
 Include detailed information on the damage and where the damage is specifically located.
-The form is available in PDF.
-(Click Here to Download) The House can also Fax or Mail it to you.
+The form is also available in PDF.
+(Click Here to Download).
+Please allow up to a day for a response to the warranty form.

 Use the pre-printed return label found on the packing slip and tape it to the box.

-If you cannot find the pre-printed return label you can address the return box as follows:
+If you do not have a pre-printed return label, please address the return box as follows:

 200 S Owasso Blvd.
 E